abuseofnotation/category-theory-illustrated/01_set/text.md

 Note that most mathematical operations, such as addition, multiplication etc. require two numbers in order to produce a result.
 This does not mean that they are not functions, it means that they are just a little more fancy ones.
 Depending on what we need, we may present those operations as functions from the sets of *tuples* of numbers to the set of numbers, or we may say that they take a number and return a function.
 More on that later.

 Sets and Functions in Programming
-===
+---

-Sets are used extensively in programming, except that there they are called *types* or also *classes*.
+Sets are used extensively in programming, especially in their incarnation as *types* (or also *classes*).
 All sets of numbers that we discussed earlier also exist in most languages as types, and there are also some non-mathematical types that play a huge role in programming.

 The simplest type, `Boolean` is nothing more than a set of two values - `true` and `false`: